 I am a human geographer who gained his PhD from Liverpool University in 1993.
 My work concerns the politics of development, particularly the intermingling of territorial scales and transnational networks.
 I have taught at Liverpool University, the University of Central Lancashire, Portsmouth University and The Open University.
 I was a handling editor of the Review of African Political Economy and a member of the editorial boards of Political Geography, Antipode, Geography Compass, and the International Development Planning Review.
-I have also acted as consultant to recent Open University/BBC productions African School, Indian School, Comic Relief and the Reith Lectures.
+I have also acted as consultant to Open University/BBC productions including African School, Indian School, Comic Relief, the Reith Lectures, and Why Poverty?

-My most recent work concerns role of China in African development.
+I have a new DFID-ESRC project on Chinese National Oil Companies in Africa, which assesses the impacts of these firms on African development.
+It builds on previous work on China-Africa relations.
 In 2007 I received an ESRC grant entitled The politics of Chinese engagement with African 'development': Case studies of Angola and Ghana.
 This was followed up in 2010 by a new ESRC grant on Chinese migrants as agents of development and another as part of a network under the ESRC’s Rising Powers Programme.

 Attracting more than 60 participants, together with papers and presentations of an extremely high quality, we're pleased to announce that the Asia Rising Symposium, held on 26 June, was a huge success.
 We'd very much like the event to be the first of many, so please do let us know your suggestions for future events.